rkpatel33/outliner-chrome/README.md

 # TODO

+- add to blacklist button to build blocked sites
+    + add and then close
 - highlight first sentence of each <p> and dim out all other sentences
+- debug on Paper
 - hide/show buttons + effects -- study yinon code
     + don't reopen on close when on same site
     + preserve state on close?